yutveg/agile-notes/README.md

 Process, people, product.

-Using **empirical process control** in a cyclic fashion to turn ideas into deliverables.
+Using **empirical process control** in a cyclic, iterative fashion to turn ideas into deliverables.

+Product centric- not *project* centric.

 #### Why AGILE?
 - The market has begun requiring more highly complex systems, which AGILE is built to handle.